niamhbelton/Siamese_Network_Bad_Data/README.md

 ## 2. Splitting the Data and Labelling Process
 The splitting of the dataset is outlined in metadata.csv.
 The columns of the csv are as follow;
 1. 'id' - MRI ID
-2. 'label' - binary values where one indicates that it is bad data
+2. 'label' - binary values where one indicates that it is bad data.
 3. 'test' - binary values where one indicates that it is present in the test set.
 There are 739 MRIs in this set.
 4. 'ref_set' - binary values where one indicates that it is present in the training data for the Siamese Network.
 There are 20 MRIs in the this set.
 5. 'iso_set' - binary values where one indicates that it is present in the training data for Isolation Forest.
 There are 500 MRIs in this set.
+6. 'mrnet_split' - binary values where one indicates that this case is in the official MRNet validation set.
+This feature is needed to locate the data i.e. if the data is from the official validation set, it will be stored in the valid folder, otherwise it is stored in the train folder.

 An MRI was labelled as being bad data if it fell into any of the following categories;